ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop2.md

 ![](workshop2_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-After looking at the data we can see that initially, there is an increase of average valid word usage.
+After looking at the data we can see that initially, there is an increase of average valid word usage, especially for Sarah.
 However, there does not seem to be a stable trend, except for Eve, where there is a stable increase for period of 5 months.
-Her speech was recorded for shorter period of time than Adam and Sarah, so it’s not an entirely fair comparison with the other two.
-When we compare only Adam and Sarah, we can see that Sarah’s speech has stable results after the 40th month of her life of between 80-90% average valid words in speech, while Adam performs somewhat higher, having an average of between 85-95% after the 30th month of his life.
+Her speech was recorded for shorter period of time than Adam and Sarah and at a younger age, so it’s not an entirely fair comparison with the other two.
+When we compare only Adam and Sarah, we can see that Adam started with a much higher average valid word usage, but Sarah caught up to Adam over time, and from about the age of 50 months, they have similar average valid word usage (85–90% of all tokens).

-This way of analyzing tokens may be more suitable for children that are just learning how to speak, as the figure suggests that there is a certain development period of life when there is a rise of average valid use of words, and then the data becomes a bit messier, and the trends are harder to find.
+This way of analyzing tokens may be more suitable for children that are just learning how to speak, as the figure suggests that there is a certain development period of life when there is a rise of average valid use of words, and then the trends flatten out as the vast majority of spoken tokens are valid words beyind a certain age.

 # Share of uncommon words